Get us in your inbox

 Advertising

-Manhattan’s iconic green space (and one of the top New York attractions), Central Park, has a lot of entertainment to offer, regardless of which season we’re experiencing.
+Manhattan’s iconic green space (and one of the top New York attractions), Central Park has a lot of entertainment to offer, regardless of which season we’re experiencing.
 In fact, you may be surprised to know that some of the best things to do in Central Park occur in fall and winter!
 While tourists and locals love to frequent one of the city’s best parks for its various lawns, fountains, walking paths, trees and picnic spots, Central Park also hosts major events from epic summer concerts and theater performances to the annual Winter Jam festival.
-There’s always an excuse to visit, but here are a few of our favorite happenings to get you started.

 RECOMMENDED: Full guide to Central Park in New York

-Best things to do in Central Park
+The best things to do in Central Park right now

 • Central Park